bartonicek/plotscape/README.md

 // Where you want to mount your figure const app = document.querySelector<HTMLDivElement>("#app")!;

-// Update app width and height if not set (Vite default) if (!app.style.width) app.style.width = `800px`;
+// Set fixed app width and height if (!app.style.width) app.style.width = `800px`;
 if (!app.style.height) app.style.height = `500px`;